BaDev550/NGame-Engine/README.md

 # NGame-Engine

-	Hello if you are reading this you wanted to try out my 15 years old ass did dont expect to much First I must tell I did all of the project by reading from https://learnopengl.com but I need to stop before I got into the advanced lightings becouse of the main engines functionalitys
+	Hello if you are reading this you wanted to try out what my 15 years old ass did, dont expect to much First I must tell I did all of the project by reading from https://learnopengl.com but I need to stop before I got into the advanced lightings becouse of the main engines functionalitys